Nagel & Newman’s Book: Gödel’s Proof

 PDF E Nagel and J Newman: Gödel’s Proof.
 New York University Press, revised edition, 2001.
 ISBN: 0814758169.)

-To follow this page, you should preferably have a copy of the book at hand.
-For convenience, we will refer to Nagel-Newman as though they are a singular person.
 It should be noted at this point that Nagel-Newman’s book is an informal exposition.
 It does not claim to be a proof, rather it is an overview of the main thrust of Gödel’s argument.
 Most of the book is in the form of a general discussion, rather than a detailed logical argument.

 This page was written as a response to the many people who have asked where there is a flaw in Nagel-Newman’s book.
 One response to that might be that Nagel-Newman’s account is not a detailed logical argument, and hence cannot be said to be a proof at all.
 However, rather than use that as a convenient cop-out, I have tried to give an explanation of the flawed argument in Nagel-Newman’s account.